melaniebrgr/learning-computer-science/09-science/02-antibody-format-editor/README.md

 An **domain** is the main building block of the abdraw canvas.
 It has a graphic component and a data component, for example a domain (VH), or a linker.

+### Chain

+"A linked list is a sequences of nodes linked via pointers, which allow for efficient insertions and deletions without rearranging the entire sequence."

 ## Patterns

 abdraw leverages several design patterns and datastructures: